 4. Natalie Imbruglia

 Like Kylie, she was also a part of the Australian show Neighbours.
-Three years after leaving the program, she began a singing career with the release of Left Of The Middle in 1997, springing instant hits like “Torn” and “Big Mistake.”
+Three years after leaving the program, she began a singing career with the release of Left of the Middle in 1997, springing instant hits like “Torn” and “Big Mistake.”

 5. Cody Simpson

-Australian singer, songwriter, dancer, and model Cody Simpson was born in Gold Coast, Queensland, Australia in 1997.
+Australian singer, songwriter, dancer, and model Cody Simpson was born in Gold Coast, Queensland, Australia, in 1997.
 At a young age, he would record covers of popular songs and post them on YouTube.

 He was subsequently discovered by record producer Shawn Campbell in 2010.
 By the age of 13, Simpson was signed to Atlantic Records and released his hit song “Summertime” and “iYiYi” (featuring American rapper Flo Rida).

 He has released several other successful albums since then, and he has done some work in the TV industry as well.
-He also explored Broadway, starring as Dmitry in the remake of the stage musical Anastasia from 2018 to 2019.
+Simpson also explored Broadway, starring as Dmitry in the remake of the stage musical Anastasia from 2018 to 2019.

 6. Tina Arena

 Filippina Lydia Arena, more known by her stage name Tina Arena, is a musician, actress, record producer, musical theatre, and singer-songwriter.
-Arena was born in Melbourne, Australia in 1967 and is known for her high soprano voice.
+Arena was born in Melbourne, Australia, in 1967 and is known for her high soprano voice.

 In her nearly five-decade career, Arena has sold over 10 million records all over the world, making her one of the country’s highest-selling artists.
-Among her most notable records are “Burn,” “Chains,” and “Don’t Cry For Me, Argentina, ” among many others.
+Among her most notable records are “Burn,” “Chains,” and “Don’t Cry for Me, Argentina,” among many others.

 She has also won several awards during the length of her career.
 In 2015, she was included in the Australian Recording Industry Association (ARIA) Hall of Fame.
-A year later, she is also granted the high honor of being part of the Order Of Australia for her contributions to the music industry.
+A year later, she was granted the high honor of being part of the Order Of Australia for her contributions to the music industry.

 7. Jessica Mauboy